grame-cncm/faustdoc/mkdocs/docs/manual/architectures.md

 };
 ```

-A pure interface for MIDI handlers that can send/receive MIDI messages to/from 'midi' objects is defined:
+A pure interface for MIDI handlers that can send/receive MIDI messages to/from `midi`objects is defined:
 ```c++
 struct midi_interface {
     virtual void addMidiIn(midi* midi_dsp)      = 0;